- October 05, 1976

 For the 2015 Sprint Cup season, Yeley joined BK Racing as a replacement for Alex Bowman in the #23 Toyota.
 In the mid-season, Yeley and BK Racing teammate Jeb Burton switched rides, with Burton moving to the #23, while Yeley moved to the #26 Toyota.
 Yeley's best result was the 14th place at Talladega's GEICO 500.

-In 2016, Yeley is again competing full season in the Xfinity Series, driving for TriStar Motorsports.
+In 2016, Yeley was again competing full season in the Xfinity Series, driving for TriStar Motorsports.
 He started a year with #14 Toyota, switching to #44 Toyota after six races.
 He didn't enter the Chase and his season-best result was the 8th place at Dover's Drive Sober 200.
+In 2017, Yeley was again a full-time Xfinity Series driver in the #14 Toyota for TriStar Motorsports, also participating occasionally in the Cup Series and Truck Series with different teams.

 Committed to charities and fundraising